 and with my song I praise him.

 There is no fear or worry that God doesn’t understand.
 Yes, I am afraid of what might happen to me, but that fear does not come close to the part of me that believes and trusts in God, who has not left me nor failed me.
-He is a God who has loved me despite of my illegal status and has granted me the ability to achieve everything that I have so far.
-I owe it all to Him.
+He is a God who has loved me despite my illegal status and has granted me the ability to achieve everything that I have so far.
+I owe it all to him.